Chinese herbal medicine has been used by millions of people for over 5,000 years.

 What is Chinese Herbal Medicine?

-A trained and experienced Traditional Chinese Medicine (TCM) practitioner will use the principles of traditional Chinese medicine (TCM) to determine where and how your body is out of balance, causing illness, weakness or pain.
-Chinese herbs are then selected to address the underlying patterns of imbalance as well as the symptoms, helping your body to improve and normalize proper function.
+A trained and experienced Traditional Chinese Medicine (TCM) practitioner will use the philosophy and principles of traditional Chinese medicine (TCM) to determine where and how your body is out of balance, causing illness, weakness or pain.
+Chinese herbs are then selected and combined to address the underlying patterns of imbalance as well as the symptoms, helping your body to improve and normalize proper function.
 In more recent times modern research has begun exploring some of the active ingredients in Chinese herbal medicines and providing some scientific evidence of the mechanisms by which some of them work.

 An experienced registered Chinese herbalist will use the principles of Traditional Chinese medicine to assess the symptoms of a condition and to find the unique underlying patterns of imbalance in each individual.
 Traditional Chinese medicine views the body using principles such as Yin, Yang, Qi and Blood, excess and deficiency, Heat and Cold, Damp and Dryness, Internal and External pathogenic factors.
-Within this framework, this means that several people with the same illness as diagnosed by Western medicine could each have a different diagnosis according TCM diagnosis, and each person may need a different individualized treatment and herb combination to treat their condition most effectively.
-Chinese herbs are combined together by an experienced registered practitioner to enhance and balance the effects of their active ingredients in order to maximize the therapeutic actions for each individual’s condition.
+Within this framework, this means that several people with the same illness as diagnosed by Western medicine could each have a different diagnosis according to TCM.
+As such, each person may need a different approach with customised herb combinations to help their condition.
+Chinese herbal formulas are carefully constructed and individualised at each appointment to enhance and balance the effects of their active ingredients and maximise therapeutic actions.
 The herbal formulation will usually be adjusted as the condition improves.

 Safety and Ethics

-It is important that you let your Chinese medicine practitioner know if you are taking any medications (pharmaceutical as well as other supplements).
+It is important to let your traditional Chinese medicine practitioner know if you are taking any medications (pharmaceutical as well as other supplements).
 Our experienced TCM practitioners will then be able to modify your herbal formula if necessary, to provide better results with fewer risks or complications.

 What to expect at your first appointment

-Your TCM practitioner will thoroughly assess your condition and make a diagnosis according to TCM principles.
+Your Traditional Chinese Medicine practitioner will thoroughly assess your condition and make a diagnosis according to TCM principles.
 They will ask you about your medical history, family medical history, lifestyle, diet and any medications or supplements you are taking, as these are all important parts of assessing your overall health.

-The amount of treatment you need will depend on your condition and the length of time for which you have had the disease.
-Your TCM practitioner will usually be able to give you an idea how long you will need to take the herbs after a few consultations, once they have seen how your body responds.
-As your condition improves, your herbal formula will be adjusted to reflect your progress and continue to help your body heal.
+The length of time and amount of herbs you will need depends on your condition and how long you have had it.
+Your TCM practitioner will usually be able to give you an idea how long you will need to take the herbs after a few consultations, once they have seen how your body is responding.
+As your condition improves, your herbal formula will be adjusted to reflect your progress as your body heals.

 Generally, acute conditions are resolved faster than chronic conditions which are often more complex.
-In some cases, acupuncture may be combined with Chinese herbal medicine for better or faster results.
+In some cases acupuncture may be combined with Chinese herbal medicine for better or faster results.

-TCM treats both the symptoms of your illness and the underlying imbalances causing it.
+TCM looks at both the symptoms of your illness and the underlying imbalances causing it.
 This means that your lifestyle factors will also play a big part in how long it will take to change and improve your condition.
 Best results are obtained when treatment is continued until the underlying pattern of imbalance is resolved, and when your diet and lifestyle factors are supportive of this.

 Our Chinese Herbal Medicine Practitioners

-Tanya Newton (Majzoub) – Traditional Chinese Medicine - M.TCM, Cert.TCM (China)
+Tanya Newton – Acupuncture, Chinese Herbal Medicine - M.TCM, Cert.TCM (China)

-Tanya uses the holistic philosophy of traditional Chinese medicine to restore health, balance and vitality with Acupuncture and Chinese Herbal Medicine.
+Tanya uses the holistic philosophy of traditional Chinese medicine to support you and restore your health, balance and vitality with Acupuncture and Chinese Herbal Medicine.